Hyundai Tucson Review & Prices

 In every Tucson, there are rear parking sensors and a reversing camera, so it’s a doddle to back into even narrow spaces in a multi-storey bay.
 You’ll also find the steering is light and the turning circle just tight enough to negotiate mini roundabouts without running out of road on the outside.

-The only Tucson with a manual gearbox is the entry-point 1.6-litre turbo petrol motor with 150hp.
-It has a light action and feels fine to use for gadding about town.
-With the 180hp mild hybrid, which also come with four-wheel drive, the dual-clutch automatic transmission is smooth.
-Or there’s the more traditional type of automatic ’box in the 230hp hybrid and 265hp plug-in hybrid models that’s seamless.
+The only Tucson with a manual gearbox is the entry-point 1.6-litre turbo petrol motor with 160hp.
+It has a light action and feels fine to use for gadding about town - but the smooth automatic version is better.
+Or there’s the more traditional type of automatic ’box in the 215hp hybrid and 252hp plug-in hybrid models that’s seamless.

-With the plug-in hybrid version, you can travel for up to 35 miles on battery power before the petrol engine is required.
+With the plug-in hybrid version, you can travel for around 40 miles on battery power before the petrol engine is required.
 That’s ideal for most urban commutes and journeys, and charging up is as simple as with any other electric car.

-The only demerit for the Tucson when driving around the city is the ride feels a little on the firm side.
-It’s not crashy or noisy or uncomfortable, it just picks up on ridges and ruts that a Skoda Karoq brushes over.
+The only demerit of the Tucson when driving around the city is that its suspension feels a little on the firm side.
+It’s not crashy or noisy or uncomfortable, it just picks up on ridges and ruts in the road that a Skoda Karoq would comfortably brush over.

 On the motorway